If you find yourself in a disagreement with a business partner and need help coming up with a resolution, Shinners & Cook can help.

-There are many reasons why business partners may wish to part ways, whether it be for financial reasons or personality differences which cannot be worked through, most of the time the last thing anyone wants is to dissolve the business or the partnership.
+There are many reasons why business partners may wish to part ways, whether it be for financial reasons or personality differences which cannot be resolved.
+Most of the time, however, the last thing anyone wants is to dissolution of the business entity.

-If you are experiencing difficulties with your business partner, then it might be time to part ways and end your relationship.
-A “business breakup” typically refers to a severance of the relationship between co-owners.
-While separating can result in your business being dissolved, no one typically wants to kill the goose that lays the golden eggs.
-There are a lot of options and strategies that don’t include dissolving the company.
-Lawyers who specialize in business breakup cases know these options and strategies, others don’t.
+If you are experiencing difficulties with your business partner, then it might be time to part ways.
+A business breakup typically refers to a severance of the relationship between co-owners.
+While separating can result in your business being dissolved, it’s typically in no one’s interest to kill the goose laying the golden eggs.
+There are a lot of options and strategies which do not include dissolving the company.

 All business breakups are different, so exactly what they entail depends on the facts at hand.
 However, business breakups typically involve:

 While business arrangements can be mutually beneficial, they are often complicated because they evolve naturally over time.
-A business partner’s vision for the future may change as a business grows, and sometimes, a relationship just is not meant to last forever.
-If you are considering hiring an attorney to help you through a business breakup, Shinners & Cook is here to help.
+Your business partner’s vision for the future of your company may change as the business grows, and sometimes, the relationship just is not meant to last forever.
+Shinners & Cook is here to help.
 Our experienced business attorneys know how to handle business disputes and will do everything in our power to ensure a positive outcome for you and your future business prospects.
-If you have questions about business breakup laws in Michigan or are seeking a business litigation lawyer, contact Shinners & Cook Law Firm, today.
+If you have questions about business breakup laws in Michigan or are seeking a business litigation lawyer, contact Shinners & Cook today.